Russian journalist shot dead in Kiev

 Russian journalist Arkady Babchenko has died after being shot near his home in Kiev, Ukrainian police say.

-Mr Babchenko, 41, was found bleeding at entrance to his block of flats by his wife and died in an ambulance.
+Mr Babchenko, 41, was found bleeding at the entrance to his block of flats by his wife and died in an ambulance.

 After writing about a crashed Russian military plane in 2016, Mr Babchenko said he received death threats and left his home country.